(keep reading to learn what happened)

 The last opening day was February 18th, 2017.
 You can find the Facebook post announcing Frankie T’s closure right here.

-So at this point, we can officially say that The Freaki Tiki / Frankie T’s Dive Bar are closed for good.
+So at this point, I can officially say that The Freaki Tiki / Frankie T’s Dive Bar is closed for good.

 While Jon’s success rate is fairly good, this one was not a successful rescue.